Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

-As a consequence, there exists $y \in C$ with $o(y)=3^2$ such that Here we face the delicate situation.
+As a consequence, there exists $y \in C$ with $o(y)=3^2$ such that $ C=\{z\in \langle y \rangle \, | \, 3\leq o(z) \leq 3^2\}.$ Here we face the delicate situation.
 We have seen that knowing the partition in $\diamond$-classes allows us to use Lemma \ref{lemmaClassiDiamond}.
 But whenever a compound class appears, we cannot directly see the $\diamond$-partition.
 However, we can find it up to a graph isomorphism.
 We arbitrarily partition the vertices of $C$ in two sets, one formed by $6$ elements and one by $2$ elements.
-In Figure \ref{fig:subfig} (a) such a partition is revealed by the two colours red and green.
+In Figure \ref{fig:subfig} (a) such a partition is revealed by the two colours magenta and blue.
 In $C$ the partition in $\diamond$-classes has exactly two sets with the same sizes as those in our partition.
 By an argument in the proof of the Main Theorem, our arbitrary partition of the vertices in $C$ is, up to a graph isomorphism, just the partition of $C$ into $\diamond$-classes.

-We now have in hands, up to a isomorphism, the partition of $G$ into $\diamond$-classes.
+We now have in hands, up to an isomorphism, the partition of $G$ into $\diamond$-classes.
 It is composed by the sets of the partition above and the singletons containing each an involution or $1$.
 Mimicking the instructions in Lemma \ref{lemmaClassiDiamond}, we now assign the directions on the edges obtaining the digraph shown in Figure \ref{fig:subfig} (b).
-That directed graph is, by Theorem \ref{UPG-DPG_generalised}, just $\vec{\mathcal{P}}(D_{18}).$
+By the Main Theorem, that directed graph is just $\vec{\mathcal{P}}(D_{18}).$

-{{\bf Acknowledgments}} We wish to thank Peter Cameron for his encouragement to deepen the topics of his paper \cite{Cameron_2}, and Dikran Dikranjan for illuminating conversations about the Moore closures.
-Daniela Bubboloni is partially supported by GNSAGA of INdAM (Italy).
-This work is also funded by the national project PRIN 2022- 2022PSTWLB - Group Theory and Applications - CUP B53D23009410006. { {\bf Conflict of interest}} Declarations of conflict of interest in the manuscript: none.
+{{\bf Acknowledgments}} We wish to thank an anonymous referee for the care in dealing with our paper and the many suggestions for improving clarity and readability.
+We also wish to thank Peter Cameron for his encouragement to deepen the topics of his paper \cite{Cameron_2}, Dikran Dikranjan, José C\'aceres and Josef \v{S}lapal for illuminating conversations about the Moore closure operators for graphs.
+Daniela Bubboloni is partially supported by GNSAGA of INdAM (Italy), and local funding from the Universit\`a degli Studi di Firenze.
+This work is also funded by the European Union - Next Generation EU, Missione 4 Componente 1, CUP B53D23009410006, PRIN 2022- 2022PSTWLB - Group Theory and Applications. { {\bf Conflict of interest}} Declarations of conflict of interest in the manuscript: none.